ryanmark/vizbuilder/README.md

 Viz Builder will also look in the `prebuild` directory for static assets.
 The builder will copy these files into the `build` directory during the build process, or it will serve these files directly during development server.

 Viz Builder will not transform or minify assets for you.
 It will not handle SCSS and it will not compile ES6+ down to ES5 Javascript.
-We recommend using something like [webpack](https://webpack.js.org/) to handle processing javascript and stylesheets.
+I recommend using something like [webpack](https://webpack.js.org/) to handle processing javascript and stylesheets.
 Whatever tool you use should be configured to save output files to `prebuild`.

 If you only have a little script and style in your site, we recommend just using vanilla Javascript and CSS.